Best telescopes for kids and children, 2024

 The fact that this Bresser telescope, tripod and mount all fit neatly into a carry case is a definite bonus when looking for the best telescope for kids and gives it a level of portability.
 But once this 60mm refractor is assembled, we doubt it’ll be taken down again.
 The reason being it’s constructed from about 20 parts that require assembly, making this more of a ‘Meccano mission’ than other kits.

-Assembling the telescope took 20 minutes, which isn’t unreasonable, given the number of screws and bolts that comprise the build, but it’s unlikely you’ll want to pack it away again any time soon.
+Assembling the telescope took 20 minutes, which isn’t unreasonable, given the number of screws and bolts that comprise the build, but it’s unlikely you’ll want to pack it away again any time soon (you also might want to set it up ahead of time if it's a Christmas present).

 The Andromeda Galaxy looked fairly good through this telescope but the eyepieces gave a very narrow field of view.
 We did like the compass and planisphere, which are undervalued tools in an often technology-focused hobby.